-Building a balanced literacy block for Kindergarten was always one of the most challenging parts of creating my daily schedule.
+Building a literacy block for Kindergarten was always one of the most challenging parts of creating my daily schedule.
 There was SO much I wanted to fit in – and that was especially true when I co-taught in a half-day Kindergarten classroom!

 Whether you teach full day or half day Kindergarten, creating a literacy block schedule can be tricky.
 Keep reading to see the components of my Kindergarten literacy block, how long we spent on each component, and some sample schedules for full-day and half-day Kindergarten.

 Components of a Kindergarten Literacy Block

 There are many different ways you can structure a Kindergarten literacy block, but you may want to include the following components:

 - Shared Reading (using a big book or projecting a text so students can clearly see the words) + reading workshop minilesson (can be combined)

 - Guided Reading / Small Group Literacy Work with Phonics / Literacy Centers

 - Independent Reading